 Carbon dioxide, or CO2, (often called simply carbon), is one of several chemical compounds known today as greenhouse gases, or GHG.
 These gases occur both naturally and as byproducts of fossil fuel use in various transportation and industrial processes.
 CO2 comes from many different sources.
 It can be natural, as when it comes from a volcano, but it can also come from fossil fuels being used to create energy for our cars or to power our electricity-generating plants.

 Newly planted trees and some existing stands have qualified under the Voluntary Carbon Market as sequestered carbon.
 This allows forest landowners to sell these carbon credits to others who need to offset some of the carbon they are producing through industrial processes.
-Selling carbon credits is a growing, non-traditional way that forest landowners may gain additional revenue.
-The carbon industry is expected to be worth $60 billion in the United States in 2012.
-That puts the carbon market on par with wheat and corn.
+A new type of carbon offset project is the deferment of a forest harvest, with the goal of increasing the amount of carbon stored and sequestered on the landscape at any point in time.

 The amount of carbon you can claim compares to the amount of money you get for carbon offsets.
-How you do your (carbon) accounting has a very big impact on how much profit you can have.
 Forestry offsets can be a very big contributor to reaching the cost of compliance with greenhouse gas reductions.
 For example, carbon sequestered in trees that are made into paper products does not have much permanence because paper’s lifespan is short.
 However, carbon sequestered into trees that are made into furniture has a much longer anticipated permanence.
 The value of carbon varies in these instances.